rhel-labs/learn-katacoda/ansible-idm/step2.md

-# Getting Ansible playbooks for FreeIPA
+# Automating IdM installation using ansible

 **FreeIPA** is a free and open source identity management system. *FreeIPA* is the upstream open-source project for Red Hat Identity Manager (IdM).